rryantran/tritone/README.md

-# tritone
+# Tritone
-a flask content aggregator.
+A Flask content aggregator for music news and album reviews.